rz1027/rz1027.github.io/blog/ipsec-fortigate-linux-7-2023.md

 We need to translate such information into strongswan configuration.
 To install strongswan you can use:
-> `pamac install strongswan` on Arch based systems
-> `sudo apt-get install strongswan` on Ubuntu based systems
+> `pamac install strongswan` on Arch based systems or `sudo apt-get install strongswan` on Ubuntu based systems

 Strongswan has 2 important files: